Stock Option Vesting & Expiration

 What is stock option vesting?

 Within your employee stock option grant, you will receive an outline of your vesting schedule.
-Companies have these agreements to provide incentives for employees to stay longer, because a vesting schedule outlines when you receive the option to purchase your shares.
+Companies have these agreements to provide incentives for employees to stay longer, because a vesting schedule outlines when you receive the option to exercise your stock options.

 The vast majority of companies offer a 4-year vesting schedule with a 1-year cliff.
 What this means is that in a typical vesting schedule, it will take four years of employment for your options to become fully vested and you don't vest anything until one full year of employment.